 Performance of the agricultural sector

-This article is part of a set that is taken from Eurostat’s publication Agriculture, forestry and fishery statistics - 2018 edition.
-It gives an overview of indicators on agricultural output, agricultural income and of agricultural prices in the European Union (EU) for economic performance and indicators on agricultural output, intermediate consumption, sales of pesticides, fertiliser consumption and risk from pesticide use for resource performance.
-The data are extracted from Eurostat collections of agricultural statistics: economic accounts for agriculture (EAA) and agricultural price indices (API) and agri-environmental indicators (AEIs).
+This article gives an overview of the economic and resource performance of agriculture in the EU.
+It uses indicators on agricultural output, agricultural income and agricultural prices in the European Union (EU) for economic performance and indicators on agricultural output, intermediate consumption, sales of pesticides, fertiliser consumption and risk from pesticide use for resource performance.
+The data are extracted from Eurostat collections of agricultural statistics: economic accounts for agriculture (EAA), agricultural price indices (API) and agri-environmental indicators (AEIs).

 Value of agricultural output